Unfortunately, we are currently having issues with our app. We are working to resolve the matter!

 Obviously the rest of the world also needs beautiful heaters, and because of limited innovation going on in heater designs on the international market, everyone wants the new designer heaters from Norway.
 The interest does not exactly dwindle when Mill receives the prestigious “Red Dot” design award, as well as glowing recommendations in well-known newspapers and publications internationally.

 The innovative spirit is strong in the Mill company.
-The three employees roll up their sleeves, but when the whole world wants heaters, they need help.
-Reinforcement comes in and is named Ane.
-She is Philip’s wife, and is not only fiercely dedicated to working with brands and products, but also a master of getting results.
+Working tirelessly to meet the ever-growing demand for Mill heaters, the small company needed help when orders teemed in from all corners of the globe – Japan, Korea, the U.S., and the Netherlands, just to name a few.
+Reinforcement came with Philip’s wife, Ane.
+Not only fiercely dedicated to working with brands and products, she is also a master of getting results.
 At this point, orders are rapidly coming in from all over the world – from Japan, Korea, the U.S., the Netherlands, and another 20-something countries.

 It’s all about Mill.
-At the family cabin in Nesbyen, conversations are flowing and turning into discussions between father and son, as well as between husband and wife.
-These discussions result in new ideas.
+At the family cabin in Nesbyen, conversations flow and interchange between father and son, and husband and wife.
+These discussions result in further innovative ideas.

-Resting?
-No, that’s not for the Bryn family.
+Now that the ambitious company wheels are successfully in motion, will the momentum dwindle?
+No, rest is not for the Bryn family.
 There’s simply too much to do, to develop and to improve – they’ll never stop.
-Their driving force is to create smart, beautiful heaters for the future that will help people save money and the environment, and to be comfortably warm at home.
+Mill’s ambition is to produce heating products where design and ease of use are separately equal important factors – aspiring to creating good customer experience and lead the heating technology market.
+To create smart, elegant heaters that will help people save money and the environment, and to be comfortably warm at home, drives the company ever forward.
+Persistent innovation and changeability is essential.
 Rest is not on their agenda.